An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Conclusions

 Results demonstrate the recovery of an exact solution, with the error in the $L_\infty$ norm exactly equaling $0$, for the canonical droplet translation verification case studies \cite{popinet2009accurate}.
 Droplets with sub-millimeter diameters and with realistic fluid properties are also advected exactly.
-Validation cases with realistic surface tension forces and viscosity demonstrate numerical stability of \rhoLENT{}, resulting in the \emph{relative} $L_\infty$ norm for the parasitic currents between $10^{-4}$ and $10^{-2}$ for realistic density ratios.
+Validation cases with realistic surface tension forces and viscosity demonstrate numerical stability of \rhoLENT{}, resulting in the relative $L_\infty$ norm for the parasitic currents between $10^{-4}$ and $10^{-2}$ for density ratios up to $10^4$.
+Our consistent method successfully recovers the accurate frequency of oscillation for the ellipsoidal droplet with a relative error of $10^{-4}$.
+The simulation also accurately captured the strong deformation of the rising bubble, in excellent agreement with experimental results.